FACT: The higher up the ladder you go, the less diversity you tend to see.

 We also built a gender decoder especially for job ads and descriptions that you can try for free.

 You can put all of your energy into diversifying your talent pool, but if your process is prone to unconscious bias (and chances are it is), then all of this will have been in vain.

 We’re all biased - it comes with being human.

 However, if we don’t take steps to remove this bias, it leads to minority background candidates being disproportionately disadvantaged.

 Unfortunately, there aren’t a few explicitly biased ‘bad apples’ we can weed out to improve these outcomes.

 Our natural, unconscious tendency to warm to those like ourselves and make rapid-fire mental shortcuts means that no amount of training or goodwill is going to change diversity in leadership or entry-level.

-Instead, what has been proven to work is simply removing the information that triggers bias likes names, addresses and dates of birth - anything that reveals something about a candidate’s identity.
+Instead, what has been proven to work when it comes to hiring for diversity is simply removing the information that triggers bias likes names, addresses and dates of birth - anything that reveals something about a candidate’s identity.